18F/gcp-appengine-template/README.md

    * `LOGTO_AWS_SECRET_ACCESS_KEY`: Set this to the Secret Access Key ID that GSA SecOps gives you.
      (like `asdfasdfasdf+klwjelkjewlkjrweklrj`)
-1. Rerun the `deploy-log-sync` workflow for the environments you have set up.
+1. Uncomment the `deploy-log-sync` workflow in the `.circleci/config.yml` file and push the code to GitHub, which should cause the workflow to deploy the service.
 1. Check the logs for the logsync service.
 You should see a line like `2019-04-08 12:39:34.000 PDT
 2019/04/08 19:39:34 synced logs from gs://logs-bucket-${GOOGLE_PROJECT_ID} to s3://gsa-logbucket/dev`